1 Minute Review

-Have you blown the birthday candles out on your cake for your 65th birthday?
-If so, your mailbox has probably been overflowing with information about Medicare plans.
-You’re eligible to sign up for Medicare 3 months before you turn 65, during your birthday month, and 3 months after.
-If you don’t sign up during this short 7-month window of time, you could pay a late penalty which will be added to your monthly premium.
+You’re eligible to sign up for Medicare 3 months before you turn 65, during your birthday month and 3 months after.
+If you don’t sign up during this short window of time, you could pay a late penalty which will be added to your monthly premium.

 Once you’ve enrolled in Medicare, you can sign up for a Medicare Advantage plan offered by a private insurer.
-One insurance company garnering positive reviews is Humana.
-Humana offers a wide range of Medicare Advantage plans, some with $0 monthly premiums, so they’re worth considering.
-We’ve researched its plans and pricing and are sharing this info with you to help you make your decision.
+Humana is an insurance provider that offers a wide range of Medicare Advantage plans, some with $0 monthly premiums.

 What is Medicare?